Luisa Tetrazzini: Career

 After some legal difficulties in New York that blocked her from performing, she held a press conference and declared, "I will sing in San Francisco if I have to sing there in the streets, for I know the streets of San Francisco are free."
 This line became famous.
 She won her legal case, and her agent announced she would sing in the streets of San Francisco.
 On a crystal clear Christmas Eve in 1910, at the corner of Market and Kearney near Lotta's Fountain, Tetrazzini climbed a stage platform in a sparkling white gown, surrounded by a throng of an estimated two to three hundred thousand San Franciscans, and serenaded the city she loved.

 Tetrazzini possessed an extraordinary vocal technique that enabled her to surmount any vocal challenge with joyful ease.
 She had complete mastery of runs, trills, staccati and vocal ornaments of all kinds.
 She also had a brilliant upper register, extending to F above high C. Unlike many other coloratura sopranos, such as Amelita Galli-Curci, Tetrazzini's high notes were not thin and delicate, but full, powerful and ringing.
 On the debit side of the ledger, her vocal registers were not as well-integrated as those belonging to her direct soprano rival, Nellie Melba.
 Also, although her lower register was strong, her middle voice was comparatively thin or 'white' in tone, with a quality which some American and English critics described as "infantile" and "child-like".
 The Irish tenor John McCormack even compared it, using hyperbole, to "the wailing of a cross infant".
 With age, however, Tetrazzini's middle register filled out to some extent; and the way that her mid-voice sounded, even when she was younger, does not seem to have troubled the ears of Mediterranean critics, going by their written record.

 Tetrazzini was short and grew quite stout as she aged; but she could act effectively on stage, especially in lively or comic roles.
 She was a good musician, too, and she possessed an amiable, zestful and vivacious personality.
 These extra-vocal qualities come through on the many records that she made.
-She recorded extensively for the Victor Talking Machine Company and the Gramophone Company/HMV.
+She recorded extensively for the Victor Talking Machine Company and the Gramophone Company/His Master's Voice.
 Her best recordings include a spectacular rendition of "Io son Titania" from Ambroise Thomas' Mignon and "Saper vorreste" from Verdi's Un ballo in maschera, in which Tetrazzini's personality virtually jumps out of the grooves at the listener.
 On a different note, her recording of "Addio, del passato" from La traviata is very moving and also demonstrates her fine legato, as is her "Ah! non credea mirarti" from La sonnambula.
 Her "Una voce poco fa," and "Ah! non giunge," made for Victor, remain, after all these years, unequalled for their sheer joy, easy virtuosity and spectacular ornamentation.